JoseQuintas/hwgui/samples/Readme.txt

     - Compile and run sample "helpdemo.prg", Press F1 and the help program starts in an extra window.

- 7) We suggest to create an own help system in your application to be independant of a foreign help system.
+ 7) We suggest to create an own help system in your application to be independent of a foreign help system.
 There are several possibilities for storing:
     - As an XML file: There are classes in HWGUI supporting XML.
       Could be edited with a normal text editor.